pivotal/docs-tap/install-tce.md

 To install kapp-controller v0.29.0 or later on Tanzu Community Edition v0.9.1:

 1. Create a new workload or cluster.
 Do not install any packages on the cluster.
-1. Set the kubectl context to the Tanzu Community Edition Management cluster or Tanzu Community Edition Standalone cluster by running:
+1. Ensure the kubectl context is set to the Tanzu Community Edition Management cluster or Tanzu Community Edition Standalone cluster by running:

     ```
     kubectl config get-contexts